designing effective rooftop fall protection systems

 Hi, my name is Justin, and I’m with Pro-Bel Enterprise.
 Today, I’ll be going over the basics of fall protection design.
 First things first, let me tell you a little more about myself.

-I’m a Junior Designer for our fall protection and I also work in Business Associate Development.
-Which essentially means it’s my job to arrange our free design service for any eligible projects, and that includes most projects within North America.
+I’m a Junior Designer for our fall protection, and I also work in Business Associate Development.
+This essentially means it’s my job to arrange our free design service for any eligible projects, which includes most projects within North America.

-If you have a project and you’re confused about fall protection, I’m happy to answer any questions and I can arrange a consultation, if need be, for no charge.
+If you have a project and are confused about fall protection, I’m happy to answer any questions.
+I can also arrange a consultation, if needed, at no charge.
 Most projects will be eligible for free designs, so there’s no harm in reaching out!

 Pre-Design Preparation